ateliedocodigo/py-healthcheck/README.rst

     :target: https://travis-ci.org/ateliedocodigo/py-healthcheck

 Healthcheck is a library to write simple healthcheck functions that can be used to monitor your application.
-It is possible to use in a ``Flak`` app or ``Tornado`` app.
+It is possible to use in a ``Flask`` app or ``Tornado`` app.
 It's useful for asserting that your dependencies are up and running and your application can respond to HTTP requests.
 The Healthcheck functions can be exposed via a user defined ``Flask``